For Kids, for Teachers, for all People who want to set it up together!

 Order Polydesmida

-From the Greek poly = many + desmos = bond, f"lat-backed" millipedes are the largest order of millipedes.
+poly = many + desmos = bond, f"lat-backed" millipedes are the largest order of millipedes.
 They have no eyes and often are bright colored to warn predators of their toxic secretion.

 Order Julida